dkvz/dkvz-blog-2025/README.md

 I use a `dev` branch for this project, main sometimes gets squashed merges from there.

+## Current plan
+Meta tags seoMeta for articles.

 ## TODO
 Just removing the items when done this time around.

+- Evaluate things like reading time and ToC from within the useFetch so we keep the spinner around during computation
+- Test visiting two articles and going back then forward in history - I see weird big black and white boxes in dev mode (might not be in the prod build)
+- Isn't the spinner too big on mobile?
 - Need to check all of my snippets and the CSS classes they're using to recreate or adapt everything
 - Do I set a background color as fallback somewhere?
 Force scrolling up or down in Firefox is showing white (might be normal)
 - Effects to add back in: intersection observers on cards, titles and images